Primetime Emmy awards organizers move live show to Monday

-LOS ANGELES (Reuters) - The Primetime Emmy awards, television’s night of honoring its own, will be held this year on Monday, August 25, the Academy of Television Arts and Sciences and U.S. network NBC said on Tuesday, in a surprising move from the awards show’s usual Sunday slot in late September.
+LOS ANGELES, Jan 28 (Reuters) - The Primetime Emmy awards, television’s night of honoring its own, will be held this year on Monday, Aug.
+25, the Academy of Television Arts and Sciences and U.S. network NBC said on Tuesday, in a surprising move from the awards show’s usual Sunday slot in late September.

 The change was made so that the awards show would not conflict with the network’s “Sunday Night Football” show, an NBC spokesman said.
 “Sunday Night Football,” a weekly show during the NFL season, averaged 21.7 million viewers for the 2013-14 season, the second-highest audience across U.S. television.